 Dr. Drain joined Virginia Commonwealth in 1993, and has since accrued a 2009 Dornell Mase Award from the Association of Schools of Allied Health Professionals and a 2000 Helen Hamb Award from the Educational and Research Foundation.
 He is currently on the foundation’s research committee.
 Dr. Drain was also named to the Roosevelt High School Hall of Fame in Des Moines, IL, in 2010.
-Dr. Drain wrote the first edition of his text The Recovery Room, which is now in its seventh edition and was recognized as the Book of the Year in the category of advance practice nursing by the American Journal of Nursing in 2006.
-All of editions of the book have long been regarded as the “Bible” of Post Anesthesia Nursing.
+Dr. Drain wrote the first edition of his text The Recovery Room, which is now in its seventh edition and was recognized as the Book of the Year in the category of advanced practice nursing by the American Journal of Nursing in 2006.
+All editions of the book have long been regarded as the “Bible” of Post Anesthesia Nursing.
 In recognition of the book’s long history of success, its publisher, Elsevier Publishing Company, retitled the book to Drain’s Perianesthesia Nursing: A Critical Care Approach, for the sixth edition and all future editions.
 He has supported numerous academic and service societies in his career.
 He has been serving the City of Richmond through his membership in the Downtown Kiwanis Club of Richmond, and presently is serving as the Club’s President.
 He is a fellow of the American Academy of Nursing, an member of the Retired Army Nurse Corps Association, and a lifetime member of the Retired Officers Association, the Military Officers Association of America, the American Association of Post Anesthesia Nurses the American Association of Nurse Anesthetists and the Association of Schools of Allied Health Professions.

 Contact Dr. Drain